 If your financial situation is fairly simple (i.e. you are a waged employee with a few deductions to declare, such as work-related expenses and statutory insurance contributions), you can fairly easily complete and submit the correct tax declaration forms on your own.
 You will need a basic understanding of German (or a German-speaking friend who can help you) and to have prepared all the information and supporting documentation in advance.

+If you want to keep things simple, there are also several online tax services, offered in both English and other languages, which can quickly and easily fill out the forms for you.
 If your case is more complex, for instance, if you run your own business or have multiple sources of income both in- and outside Germany, you may consider seeking help and guidance from a tax advisor.
-Alternatively, the website Wundertax, specifically designed with expats in mind, lets you fill out and submit all the forms online, quickly and easily.

 Although it is still possible to download all the necessary forms, fill them out and then submit them to your local tax office, you can also complete your tax declaration online.
 This is done using the online tax office system ELSTER (Elektronische Steuererklärung), designed by the Federal Central Tax Office.